 What is BPA exactly?
 Is home canning still safe?
 Are there other options?

+Let me see if I can fill in the blanks for you here.
 First of all, don’t panic.
 Canning is still safe!
 Really, truly it is.
 But, you will be hearing about the BPA issue in the news and as canners, we need to stay informed so we can continue to use the best methods possible.

 What is BPA?

 Let’s start by looking at what BPA is.
-Bisphenol-A is a synthetic estrogen that is used to make plastic hard and to create a coating that keeps metal from rusting.
+Bisphenol-A is a chemical that is used to make plastic hard and to create a coating that keeps metal from rusting.
 It is currently in a lot of the plastic containers and commercial metal cans we use everyday.
 When food is in direct contact with BPA, it is absorbed into the food and when we eat that food, the BPA goes into our bodies.

-What is bad about this synthetic estrogen is that various studies have shown that it can cause serious health issues.
+What is bad about this BPA is that various studies have shown that it can cause serious health issues.
 (Everything from disrupting hormone levels to causing cancer.)
 These studies have also shown that even though BPA is not stored in the body very long, most of us have traces of it because we are constantly exposed through plastic.
 The bottom line is that it is not a good thing for us to be eating.

 So, is BPA Really in Home Canning Lids?